MAIF/pulumi-dynamic-provider-otoroshi/README.md

 You can customise resource kind creating order with **sortOrder**.
 A [default sorting order](./src/components/resourceFileReader.ts#L62) is already set to prevent dependencies issues.

+If you choose to customize **sortOrder**, you must specify all resources types you use.

 ```typescript
 const myReader = new ResourceFileReader({
   doValidate: false,